opentext-idol/find/Custom-Document-Templates.md

 # Test

-There's a very useful Jasmine test in `find-core/src/test/js/spec/app/page/search/results/result-rendering/result-renderer.js` that goes over the expected behaviour.
+There's a very useful Jasmine test in `core/src/test/js/spec/app/page/search/results/result-rendering/result-renderer.js` that goes over the expected behaviour.

 # Example

-Let's start by looking at `result-renderer-config.js`, in the `find-core` module.
+Let's start by looking at `result-renderer-config.js`, in the `core` module.
 Find the return statement at the bottom of the file:

 ```
 return [